peteroupc/peteroupc.github.io/randmisc.md

 - if _Q_ is Lipschitz continuous[^76] with Lipschitz constant _L_ on \[_a_, _b_\], then the function is no "steeper" than that of _&omega;_(_&delta;_) = _L_\*_&delta;_, so _&omega;_<sup>&minus;1</sup>(_&epsilon;_) = _&epsilon;_/_L_, and
 - if _Q_ is _&alpha;_-Hölder continuous with Hölder constant _M_ on that interval, then the function is no "steeper" than that of _&omega;_(_&delta;_) = _M_\*_&delta;_<sup>_&alpha;_</sup>, so _&omega;_<sup>&minus;1</sup>(_&epsilon;_) = (_&epsilon;_/_M_)<sup>1/_&alpha;_</sup>.

 The algorithms given earlier in this section have a disadvantage: the desired error tolerance has to be made known to the algorithm in advance.
+(Indeed, for this reason, the algorithms don't satisfy [**desirable properties for PSRN samplers**](https://peteroupc.github.io/exporand.html#Properties).)
 To generate a quantile to any error tolerance (even if the tolerance is not known in advance), a rejection sampling approach is needed.
 For this to work:

 - The target distribution must have a probability density function (PDF), as is the case with the normal and exponential distributions.
 - That PDF, or a function proportional to it, must be known, must be less than or equal to a finite number, and must be continuous "almost everywhere" (the set of discontinuous points is "zero-volume", that is, has Lebesgue measure zero) (see also (Devroye and Gravel 2020\)[^75]).